OUR PROGRAMS

 The Short Plays Festival, founded in 2011, fosters collaboration between Theater Breaking Through Barriers and established writers, actors, and creative production teams for a full-production run.
 While we are always proud of our mainstage plays, each show can offer only a limited number of work opportunities.
 Our short plays festival increases this number exponentially, giving many more artists the chance to demonstrate their talents.

 Because of the overall success and popularity of our short plays festival, we have had the great honor of working with many outstanding playwrights, who composed original short works for us, including Bekah Brunstetter, Bruce Graham, John Guare, A.R.
 Gurney, Samuel D. Hunter, David Henry Hwang, Neil LaBute, Lynn Manning, Kate Moira Ryan, Diana Son, and Jeffrey Sweet.
-Several writers have written for us multiple times and two writers went on to accept commissions from us to write full-length works: In 2016, TBTB presented the world premiere of Samuel D. Hunter’s commission, The Healing, and in 2019, we presented Bekah Brunstetter’s commission, Public Servant.
+Several writers have written for us multiple times, and two writers went on to accept commissions from us to write full-length works: In 2016, TBTB presented the world premiere of Samuel D. Hunter’s commission, The Healing, and in 2019, we presented Bekah Brunstetter’s commission, Public Servant.

 Transcendency Rising: Six Short Plays About Defying Limitations was performed at Theatre Row’s Theatre Five in New York City in March 2026.
 The production featured the world premiere of six brand new short plays created by a diverse group of outstanding playwrights including: Cate Allen, Kathryn Grant, Lyle Kessler, John Patrick Shanley, and Jeff Tabnick.
 The company consisted of over 20 artists from TBTB’s ranks, most of whom are performers with disabilities.
 We are extremely proud to have finally produced our first short play festival in over nine years.
 We first began our short play festival series in 2011 with the purpose of commissioning original short works, which could provide performance opportunities for as many artists as possible in a single production.